Are Paid or Free Therapist Directories Worth It? A Definitive Guide

 From Psychology Today to Therapy Den, here are the Pros, the Cons, and the way to get the most out of Therapist Directories.

-Many therapists invest both time and money to list their practices in online therapist directories.
+Many therapists invest both time and money to list their practices in paid and free therapist directories therapist directories.

 But is that investment a smart decision, or is it a waste of your resources?